sudar/Arduino-Makefile/README.md

 method.
 Black Magic Probe (BMP) support is also included using GDB for both uploading and debugging.

-Native USB programing using Bossa (Zero, MKR1000, Feather style bootloaders) and avrdude (M0 bootloaders) is supported.
+Native USB programing using Bossa (Due, Zero, MKR1000, Feather style bootloaders) and avrdude (M0 bootloaders) is supported.
 The bootloaders on these devices requires a double press of the reset button or open/closing the serial port at 1200 BAUD.
 The automatic entry of the bootloader is attempted using